ayushsharma82/NetWizard/src/app/docs/personalization/branding/page.md

 ### Step 2: Setting custom logo in sketch

-Now once your custom logo has been prepared, let's set it in your ESP-DASH Pro library:
+Now once your custom logo has been prepared, let's set it in your NetWizard Pro library:

 1. Open `logo.h` which can be found inside src folder of your library.
 2. Set `NETWIZARD_LOGO_MIME` to your image file type.
 To find your file's mime type, use this utility: [MIME File Type Checker](https://www.htmlstrip.com/mime-file-type-checker)